vyavasthita/mysql-learning/README.md

 <!-- Env Variables -->
 ### :key: Start Up .SQL Files

-If you want to create new databases/tables/insert data then create a .sql file and put inside /data/sqls/ directory.
+If you want to create new databases/tables/insert data during start up of containers then create a .sql file and put your sql commands in a .sql file inside /data/sqls/ directory.

+#### :pencil: Notes
 Some of the sample .sql files are already present in data/sqls directory.
-Also you can delete these .sql files if you do not need the data from these existing .sql files.
+You can delete these existing .sql files if you do not need them.

 <p align="right">(<a href="#readme-top">Back To Top</a>)</p>